TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Index.rst

 - :ref:`Sitemap`

-The content of this document is related to TYPO3 CMS, a GNU/GPL CMS/Framework available from `www.typo3.org
+The content of this document is related to `TYPO3 CMS`:pn:, a GNU/GPL CMS/Framework available from `www.typo3.org
 <https://typo3.org/>`_

 **Official Documentation**

-This document is included as part of the official TYPO3 documentation.
+This document is included as part of the official `TYPO3`:pn: documentation.

 If you find an error or something is missing, please create an `issue
 <https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/issues/new>`__
 or make the change yourself.
 You can find out more about how to do this in :ref:`contribute`.

-**Core Manual**
+**`Core`:pn: Manual**

-This document is a Core Manual.
-Core Manuals address the built in functionality of TYPO3 CMS and are designed to provide the reader with in- depth information.
-Each Core Manual addresses a particular process or function and how it is implemented within the TYPO3 source code.
+This document is a `Core Manual`:pn:. `Core Manuals`:pn: address the built in functionality of `TYPO3 CMS`:pn: and are designed to provide the reader with in- depth information.
+Each `Core Manual`:pn: addresses a particular process or function and how it is implemented within the `TYPO3`:pn: source code.
 These may include information on available APIs, specific configuration options, etc.

-Core Manuals are written as reference manuals.
+`Core Manuals` are written as reference manuals.
 The reader should rely on the Table of Contents to identify what particular section will best address the task at hand.